9 injured in shooting near beach in Hollywood, Florida; some taken to children's hospital

 HOLLYWOOD, Fla.
 (AP) — Nine people were injured Monday evening when gunfire erupted along a beach boardwalk in Hollywood, Florida, sending people frantically running for cover along the crowded beach on Memorial Day.

 Several of the victims were taken to a children's hospital, police spokesperson Deanna Bettineschi said.
-However, authorities have not yet released the ages of the victims or provided details about their conditions.
+However, authorities have not yet released the ages of the victims.

+The nine victims included six adults and three children, according to Yanet Obarrio Sanchez, a spokesperson for Memorial Healthcare System.
+All of the victims were in stable condition, she said.

 A preliminary investigation shows that an altercation between two groups resulted in gunfire, police said.
 One person has been detained and another suspect is being still being sought.